ag88/embtomcatwebdav/README.md

 ![configs display](web/configs.png "configs display")
 It displays the configs before saving and launch.
-For other configs and if any changes is needed, they can be updated from the QR Code Gui under the Setup menu.
+For other configs and if any changes are needed, they can be updated from the QR Code Gui under the Setup menu.

-from v1.0.0, embtomcatwebdav uses a default config file which is displayed in the line below.
+From v1.0.0, embtomcatwebdav uses a default config file which is displayed in the line below.
 The configs are stored in that config file.

 ## from commnd line CLI